 - Work with the equality and diversity team to organise international festivals to give you the opportunity to share your cultures and languages with other students on campus.

 - Raise an awareness campaign surrounding the inclusion of BAME, LGBT+ and disabled community.
 To promote good relations, nonjudgmental/nondiscriminatory mindset by encouraging participation of underrepresented groups in public life.
 I wish every individual to be proud of who they are!

 - To frequently reach out to international students via social media and email to get to know your struggles and concerns.
 I am also open for friendly chats if you wish; just get in touch with me!

 - To work closely with the representatives of clubs, societies/course reps and volunteers to promote multiculturalism, cross cultural diversity, equality and inclusion.
 I have a strong willingness to contribute to a positive change on campus!

 - Work with the career team to ensure we are given the same support as UK students in searching for placement opportunities.

 Best piece of advice for international students:

 Studying away from home can be very challenging.
 Having to readjust to a new country and a new language can be stressful.
 But, communication and positivism is key.
-Don't be afraid to speak to people. the SU offers a variety of opportunities for you to get involved with.
-Joining clubs and societies will help you to make friends, strengthen your personality and bring the best out of your university experience.
+Don't be afraid to speak to people. the Students' Union offers a variety of opportunities for you to get involved with.
+Joining Clubs and Societies will help you to make friends, strengthen your personality and bring the best out of your university experience.
 This will enable you to gain more than a degree and stand out from the crowd.
 So, feel free to try them out!